UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 ---------
 ## Tutorial 9 - Runtime post processing utility

-Discusses the implementation of a a runtime post-processing utility which computes the flow rate through a face zone defined in the mesh using the topoSet utility.
+Discusses the implementation of a runtime post-processing utility which computes the flow rate through a face zone defined in the mesh using the topoSet utility.